Each department chooses its own TAs and ITAs, so you would need to discuss options for becoming an ITA with your departmental advisor.

 For examples of acceptable slide images, see these Google slides.

-Your TA Language Exam result will depend on how well you demonstrate your overall fluency, grammatical accuracy, ability to use appropriate vocabulary, comprehensible pronunciation, and ability to understand and respond to questions.
+Your English Interview or Standard Evaluation result will depend on how well you demonstrate your overall oral English fluency, grammatical accuracy, ability to use appropriate vocabulary, comprehensible pronunciation, and ability to understand and respond to questions.
+You should not plan to read from a script and you will need to engage in unscripted Q/A.

 Students who are not certified are assigned to take an EMS course in order to improve in their weak areas.
 Usually, the EMS Program offers several oral English courses for graduate students, so your evaluators will have chosen a course that is specific to your needs.
 If you have been told you are not certified, you should have also received this course placement along with your result.
 You will be required to complete, and pass, this course before you can be re-considered for a TAship.
 If you were not certified, you will not be offered a TAship until you are certified.

-You should contact the International TA Placement Administrator and your department’s graduate student advisor if this is the case.
+You should contact the ITA Chair and your department’s graduate student advisor if this is the case.
 Often, departments will advise a student to prioritize their EMS course above major courses.

-You should contact the International TA Placement Administrator and your department’s graduate student advisor if this is the case.
+You should contact the ITA Chair and your department’s graduate student advisor if this is the case.
 The EMS Program makes every effort to ensure that future TAs have access to the EMS courses they need.